-The BACKUP-SYSTEM will only access the MAIN directory of a user when no explicit name is given for the DIRECTORY-NAME.
+The BACKUP-SYSTEM will only access the DEFAULT directory of a user when no explicit name is given for the DIRECTORY-NAME.
 Any directory may be accessed by giving its name explicitly.
-This strategy is different to the normal SINTRAN use of default directory.

 Use of the COPY-USERS-FILES command will also result in the contents of the fields FILE-ACCESS, LAST-DATE OPENED FOR READ, LAST-DATE OPENED FOR WRITE, CREATION-DATE and MAX BYTE POINTER being copied from the source file to the destination file.